matomo-org/matomo/tests/README.md

  - set up the vagrant piwik vm (which is used by the integration server) or
  - retrieve the files from the integration server.

+## UI Tests

+In the UI subdirectory are tests for Piwik's UI.
+Piwik's UI tests work by taking a screenshot of a URL and comparing it with an expected screenshot.
+If the screenshots do not match, there is a bug somewhere.

+**Requirements:**

+In order to run UI tests, you need to have CutyCapt installed on your machine.
+If you're using Ubuntu, you can install it with the following command:

+  $ sudo apt-get install cutycapt

+If you're on a server without the X window system, you can still run UI tests, but you will need xvfb to do so.
+On Ubuntu, you can install xvfb with:

+  $ sudo apt-get install xvfb

+**Running Tests**

+Unfortunately, since different machines result in different screenshots, there is no expected set of screenshots.
+You must generate these yourself using an older commit.
+To do this, first find a commit where you know the UI works.
+Then run:

+  $ cd PHPUnit
+  $ ./populate-expected-screenshots.sh $commit_hash

+Once you have expected screenshots, you can test the UI by running:

+  $ cd PHPUnit
+  $ phpunit UI

 ## Continuous Integration

 We run a Jenkins server for continuous integration.
 It automatically downloads the latest version of the Piwik code